Brooklyn district attorney moves to dismiss nearly 400 convictions tied to dirty NYPD cops

 Gonzalez’s office is seeking to dismiss 18 cases built by Hall.

-Another 43 cases involved former Detective Oscar Sandino, who was convicted of sexually assaulting a woman he arrested in a bathroom at the 110th Precinct stationhouse in Queens in 2006, and performing a lewd act in front of a woman prisoner in a secluded area of Brooklyn Criminal Court in 2009.
+Another 43 cases involved former Detective Oscar Sandino, who was convicted of sexually assaulting a woman inside a bathroom at the 110th Precinct stationhouse in Queens after he arrested her in 2006, and performing a lewd act in front of a woman prisoner in a secluded area of Brooklyn Criminal Court in 2009.

 Prosecutors are also moving to dismiss 27 cases by Michael Foder, a disgraced former detective who was sentenced in 2019 to three months behind bars for perjury.
 He carried out unofficial photo lineups on WhatsApp, then falsified paperwork to make it look like he did them by the book, and lied under oath about how he identified perpetrators in a federal carjacking case.